Finax Blog

 But after sunny days, rain will come.
 Sometimes it's just a drizzle, other times it's a continuous rainfall, but once in a while there is such a downpour that the river spills over.
 The employer lays off or simply fires you.
 Your car breaks down, your washing machine breaks down, you or your relatives suddenly fall ill and you have to take care of them.
 An unexpected pregnancy, or perhaps a tragedy in the family.

-Your balance is showing zero and you need a new washing machine.
-The store will happily sell you the washing machine on installment plan and the endless cycle of debt begins.
+Your bank balance is showing a zero and you need a new washing machine.
+The store will happily sell you the washing machine on an installment plan and the endless cycle of debt begins.
 If you don't change something in your life, it will start raining again soon.
-This time the car will give up on you and you are forced to take out a consumer loan from a non-bank.
-The debts pile up and it is only getting bigger until the debt gets out of hand.
+This time the car will give up on you and you are forced to take out a consumer loan from a non-bank institution.
+The debts pile up and the stack is only getting bigger until the debt gets out of hand.

-If you don’t wish to get wet, you need to get an umbrella.
-Your first step is to quickly save up EUR 500.
+If you don’t want to get wet, you will need an umbrella.
+Your first step is to quickly save up 500 euros.
 You'll build up an emergency fund that will protect you from showers and light rain.
 Your "umbrella" may not protect you from flooding, but you won't get wet every time and you'll have room to slowly raise your permanent floodwall - a fully funded financial reserve.

 We have a very nice saying in Slovakia.
-Even the poor man's pot will boil over.
-In the world, Murphy's Laws, named after the aeronautical engineer who used to say: "What can go wrong will go wrong." or you might have heard "If you are feeling good, calm down, it will go away."
+A poor man's pot will boil over.
+People abroad are probably more familiar with Murphy's Laws, named after the aeronautical engineer who used to say: "Whatever can go wrong, will go wrong."
+Or you might have heard "If you are feeling good, calm down, it will go away."

-I know many families where they have a feeling that Murphy is a member of their household.
-Oftentimes something goes wrong, or something unforeseen happens, which in turn has to be paid for.
+I know many families that feel like Murphy was a member of their household.
+Things often go wrong or unforeseen events happen, requiring immediate money outlays.
 However, I have discovered one thing during my career.
 Murphy is not friends with people who are financially prepared for unforeseen events.

-The moment my bank account balance started to move away from zero, I stopped having "why me" feelings.
-Well-known American author Dave Ramsey declared that emergency fund is like a repellent for Murphy's Laws.
+The moment my bank account balance started to move away from zero, I stopped having the "why me" feelings.
+Well-known American author Dave Ramsey declared that emergency fund is like a repellent for Murphy's Laws.😊

 To get your family finances under control, start with an emergency fund. € 500 is just a taste of what's to come in the future.
 A small umbrella.
 If your household's net income is above € 20,000 a year, increase this amount to € 1,000.
 After all, you are in a different income bracket and your more expensive car or appliances may be more expensive to repair.